uber/ios-snapshot-test-case/README.md

 License
 -------

-Portions of `FBSnapshotTestCase` written while under Facebook's ownership are BSD-licensed.
+Portions of `iOSSnapshotTestCase` written while under Facebook's ownership are BSD-licensed.
 See `LICENSE`.

-Subsequent contributions to `FBSnapshotTestCase` are MIT–licensed.
+Subsequent contributions to `iOSSnapshotTestCase` are MIT–licensed.
 See `LICENSE`.